 From=$Fromemail@example.com Subject=$Subject|mySubject To=$To|toWhom MessageBody=$Message|myText

-To send an email to multiple recipients, separate their addresses by comma ','.
+To send an email to multiple recipients, separate their addresses by a comma ','.

 If needed, use the same delimiter in the